 Suffern native David Haas is among those with experiences to share.
-He uncovered rare 1957 footage of extended family going up the incline and playing up top after his mother died.
+After his mother died, he uncovered rare 1957 footage of extended family going up the incline and playing up top.
 Haas had it digitized, and his singer-songwriter daughter, Anna Haas, set it to an original song.

 “It’s hard to explain how profound and powerful it was when we found all this footage, a bunch of it in the Hudson Valley,” Haas says.
 “It’s so beautiful there.
 It’s the locations, the time, the people.
 If we didn’t share it, it would be a travesty.”

 Once the world’s steepest passenger incline, the Mt.
 Beacon Incline Railway rose along a 2,384-foot-long track with an average grade of 64%.
 The Otis Railroad began building this cable-operated mountainside rail, or “funicular,” in 1900.

 The work was started “in defiance of gravity and doubt,” the Otis Elevator Bulletin reported in 1902.
 It was so steep, the mules used in construction could only carry 24 bricks up at a time.

 But the gravity-defier was a hit from the start.
 When it opened on Memorial Day weekend in 1902, more than 7,000 people took the streetcar to the base of the mountain, and 1,400 bought fares to take the incline up.
 For years afterward, steamboats offered day sails from New York City up to Beacon for trips up the mountain.